Marine Research Centre, Ferrybox network in the Baltic Sea

-Users can apply for a maximum access duration of 60 days (60 UA).
 Access duration corresponds to the period of installing, operating and un-installing a measuring system by the users (in person/hands-on and partially remote access) or in his/her behalf by the access provider (remote access).

 SYKE offers possibilities to use data of the available sensors in Alg@line ferries, install additional sensors by users (technical and safety limitations allowing) and gather water samples for instrument.

 There are possibilities for 1-3 weekly visits to the ships, to install and maintain sensors and to fetch water samples.
 Deliver of access will depend on the complexity of users instruments and demand.
 Installing users’ equipment will be subjected to technical and safety limitations and data from such new instruments may be available during weekly harbour visits only, when user may also perform maintenance of their instruments.

 SYKE support team consists of technicians and scientists regularly operating the ferrybox systems.
 Team provides assistance to users during installation of new instrument (piping, electricity, interfacing, safety) and during basic maintenance.
 SYKE scientific support team assists in the selection of methods and instrumentation and measuring protocols if needed and assist in analyzing the data from contemporary ferrybox devices.

 All visits to the installation will be done under guidance of SYKE support team.